CABSEL/Connectome-Rewiring/README.md

 ### Linear Decoders

 This folder includes MATLAB codes for linear movement decoders for Core, Early Phase, Late Phase and Other neurons.
+The neuronal spikes data ('all_spikes.mat') can be downloaded from [here](https://drive.google.com/file/d/1fIkB9ruwcz60Wp-5v0ASvuvEyN5xxHrZ/view?usp=sharing).